netj/tmux-cron/README.md

 2. tmux-cron parses the crontab and generates a tmuxp YAML configuration
 3. Each job runs in its own pane using [croniter](https://github.com/kiorky/croniter) for scheduling
 4. The LaunchAgent ensures the tmux session starts at login

+## Known Issues

+- `MAILTO=` and emailing the stdout/stderr from jobs to the user is not supported yet.

 ## License